alcarney/blog/content/blog/click-drag-vanilla-js.md

     target element
 -   `e.page<XY>`: Coordinates of the cursor with respect to the entire HTML page, including any portions of the page not currently visible
--   `e.screen<XY>`: Coordinates of the cursor with respect to the user's monitor
+-   `e.screen<XY>`: Coordinates of the cursor with respect to the user's display

 Reading through those descriptions you would imagine that the `e.offset<XY>` properties would be the best fit for our use case.
-However it's not quite as simple as that, however rather than try and tell you why it will be easier to show you.
+However it's not quite as simple as that.

 Below you should see 2 boxes, the bigger one on the left is our canvas.
-The smaller box on the right containing the smaller circle represents the position of the cursor when we calculate it using the `offset<XY>` properties.
+The smaller box on the right contains a smaller circle that represents the calculated position of the cursor based on the `offset<XY>` properties like so.

+{{< highlight javascript >}}
+const x = event.offsetX
+const y = event.offsetY
+{{< /highlight >}}

 Try moving the mouse across the canvas and keep an eye on the calculated position.

 <figure>
   <div id="offset-demo"